5stars217/5stars217.github.io/_posts/2021-05-01-Ent_threat_hunting_typos_confusion.md

 more at https://github.com/ossf/

-#### Tools to look for likely vulnerabilities and measure software health
+#### Tools to look for likely vulnerabilities and measure software health in open source

 By collecting, analyzing and participating in open source security metrics, we can better improve projects' security posture, and make better decisions on which projects to implement, which is not just a security issue, but a business risk, technical debt and attrition concern.